-Explore every skill your child needs for kindergarten.
+Explore all 32 skills your child needs for kindergarten.
 Each skill page includes a clear definition, teaching tips, practice ideas, and a free printable resource.

 Reading is the foundation of all academic learning.
 These skills build on each other in a structured progression — from recognizing letters to reading full sentences.